Skip to main content

 Welding Shields

-Welding shields are similar in design to face shields but offer additional protection from infrared or radiant light burns, flying sparks, metal splatter, and slag chips encountered during welding, brazing, soldering, resistance welding, bare or shielded electric arc welding, and oxyacetylene welding and cutting operations.
+Welding shields are similar to face shields but provide additional protection from infrared and radiant light, flying sparks, metal splatter, and slag during welding, cutting, and related operations.

-Equipment fitted with appropriate filter lenses must be used to protect against light radiation.
-Tinted and shaded lenses are not filter lenses unless they are marked or identified as such.
+Equipment fitted with appropriate filter lenses must be used to protect against optical radiation.
+Tinted or shaded lenses are not equivalent to filter lenses unless specifically marked as such.

 LASER Eye Protection